Ancestral Echoes: The Hidden Wisdom of Polynesian Mythology

 Structure and Pantheon of the Gods

-Rangi (Ranginui) - God of Heaven
+Rangi (Ranginui) – God of the Sky

 Tangaroa – God of the Sea